openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Clients intending to authenticate the end-user utilizing a claim in a Verifiable Credential MUST ensure this claim is stable for the end-user as well locally unique and never reassigned within the Credential Issuer to another end-user.
 Such a claim MUST also only be used in combination with the Credential Issuer identifier to ensure global uniqueness and to prevent attacks where an attacker obtains the same claim from a different Credential Issuer and tries to impersonate the legitimate user.

+## Response Encryption without Signatures

+Clients receiving encrypted responses that are not signed cannot rely on the trustworthiness of the values provided by `iss`, `aud` and `exp` if an attacker receives a victim’s `vp_token` generated for the intended client and then creates a new JWE response encrypted to the client’s public key.

 ## DIF Presentation Exchange 2.0.0

 ### Fetching Presentation Definitions by Reference